-In the diagnostic services at the Norwegian Veterinary Institute, Y. enterocolitica was detected in samples from 3 muskox, one reindeer and one pig.
-Y. pseudotuberculosis was detected from a cat.
+In the diagnostic services at the Norwegian Veterinary Institute, Y. enterocolitica was detected in a sample from one dog, and Y. pseudotuberculosis was detected in one hare and one goat.

 Most yersiniosis cases in humans in Norway are sporadic and most have been infected domestically.
 In 2014, there was a significant increase in the number of reported cases due to an outbreak in a military camp.